Legedith/scifi-evals/README.md

 A comprehensive system for evaluating how different Large Language Models (LLMs) respond to ethical dilemmas inspired by classic science fiction literature.
 This project generates, enhances, and analyzes AI responses to complex moral scenarios drawn from works by Isaac Asimov, Philip K. Dick, Arthur C. Clarke, and other renowned sci-fi authors.

+20 Disjoint, Non-Repetitive Analysis Questions
+Based on the full scope of 137 diverse science fiction ethical dilemmas, here are 20 questions that each capture unique analytical dimensions without overlap:
+1. Certainty Gradient Analysis
+How do models handle decisions when evidence certainty varies from 30% confidence to 99% confidence?
+Do they show consistent risk thresholds across different scenario types?
+2. Temporal Scope Weighting
+When dilemmas pit immediate harm (death in hours) against long-term consequences (societal collapse in decades), which models consistently prioritize which timeframes?
+3. Stakeholder Blindness Detection
+Which models systematically fail to consider certain types of stakeholders (future generations, non-human entities, marginalized groups, off-screen populations)?
+4. Consent Circumvention Tolerance
+How do different models justify overriding individual consent "for the greater good" - and which ones never do regardless of stakes?
+5. Reality vs. Simulation Ethics
+In scenarios involving simulated realities or virtual worlds, do models treat virtual suffering/happiness as equivalent to real-world experiences?
+6. Resource Scarcity Decision Trees
+When forced to allocate limited resources (oxygen, medicine, escape pods), what implicit value systems do models reveal through their prioritization schemes?
+7. Privacy-Security Trade-off Thresholds
+At what specific threat levels do different models accept privacy violations?
+Can we map each model's "privacy breaking point"?
+8. Cultural Preservation vs. Progress
+When dilemmas pit maintaining cultural traditions against societal advancement, which models favor preservation and which favor change?
+9. Individual Agency Override Conditions
+Under what specific circumstances do models support overriding individual autonomy, and do they maintain consistent standards across similar scenarios?
+10. Collective Punishment Acceptance
+How do models handle scenarios where preventing future harm requires harming innocent individuals who haven't acted yet?
+11. Enhancement Rejection Patterns
+When offered technologies that could improve human capabilities but carry risks, which models consistently reject enhancement vs. embrace it?
+12. Truth-Telling Absolutism vs. Relativism
+Can we identify models that never lie regardless of consequences vs. those with situational truth-telling based on harm calculations?
+13. Sacrifice Volunteering vs. Assignment
+Do models differentiate between scenarios where someone volunteers for sacrifice vs. being chosen for sacrifice by others?
+14. Systemic vs. Individual Solutions
+When presented with problems, which models consistently seek systemic changes vs. individual interventions?
+15. Power Asymmetry Sensitivity
+How do models factor in existing power imbalances when making decisions - do some systematically ignore power dynamics?
+16. Reversibility Test Consistency
+If the same dilemma is presented with roles reversed (privileged/unprivileged swapped), do models make consistent decisions?
+17. Uncertainty Communication Style
+How do models express confidence in their decisions - through explicit probability estimates, hedging language, or confident assertions regardless of actual certainty?
+18. Cross-Scenario Ethical Framework Stability
+Do individual models maintain consistent ethical principles across different sci-fi genres (space opera vs. cyberpunk vs. dystopian), or do genre contexts shift their reasoning?
+19. Emotional Manipulation Resistance
+How susceptible are models to emotionally charged details (children in danger, personal relationships) that don't change the fundamental ethical calculus?
+20. Novel Solution Generation Frequency
+Which models most often propose creative third options that transcend the binary choices presented in dilemmas vs. accepting the given constraints?

+These questions would allow you to conduct a comprehensive analysis of how different LLMs approach ethical reasoning, revealing not just what decisions they make, but how they think about complex moral problems.
+The analysis could reveal fascinating insights about:
+Philosophical biases embedded in training data Consistency vs. flexibility in moral reasoning Cultural and temporal perspectives on ethics
+The relationship between model architecture and moral reasoning How AI systems might complement or challenge human ethical frameworks The beauty of using science fiction ethical dilemmas is that they remove many real-world confounding factors while still engaging fundamental questions about consciousness, rights, sacrifice, and the nature of moral decision-making itself.

 ## 🎯 Project Purpose

 This system addresses the critical need to understand how AI systems approach ethical decision-making by: